30 Tools Every Apprentice Electrician Should Own

 Keep Them Clean

 The number one rule to caring for your tools is to keep them clean.
-Obviously, your tools are destined to get dirty when you’re working, but don’t store them dirty.
-This will allow them to decay or rust.
-Always wipe off dirt, dust, or any other debris that may be covering them on the outside.
+Your tools are destined to get dirty when you’re working, but don’t store them dirty; they can rust or corrode quickly when stored dirty.
+Always wipe off dirt, dust, or any other debris that may be covering them.

 Store Them in a Dry Environment

 Tools are tough, but they are not indestructible.
-Place all tools, whether they be hand tools or power tools, in a dry storage area.
-You might want to consider a tool chest, safety box, or any other device that will keep your tools dry and safe from the elements.
+Place all tools, whether hand or power tools, in a dry storage area.
+You can purchase a tool chest, safety box, or any other storage container that will keep your tools dry and safe from the elements.

 Never leave your tools in an environment that is humid or wet.
 Moisture is the number one way to damage your tools.